genai-impact/ecologits/docs/contributing.md

 ## Acknowledgment

 We'd like to acknowledge that this contribution guide is heavily inspired by the excellent [guide from Pydantic](https://docs.pydantic.dev/latest/contributing/).
-Thanks the inspiration! :heart:
+Thanks for the inspiration! :heart: